ibalampanis/ai-ethics/guide.md

 **Organic Farming**: When you choose organic produce, you’re supporting farming practices that prioritize soil health, biodiversity, and natural pest control.
 Organic farmers avoid synthetic pesticides and fertilizers, which can harm both the environment and human health.
 By opting for organic fruits, vegetables, and grains, you reduce your exposure to harmful chemicals and promote a healthier ecosystem.

 **Local Sourcing**: Purchasing locally grown food has several benefits.
 First, it reduces the carbon footprint associated with transportation.The shorter the food chain, the less waste created before it reaches your kitchen.Locally-sourced produce travels about 27 times less distance than conventionally sourced produce [9].
-When food doesn’t travel long distances, fewer greenhouse gases are emitted.
+When food doesn't travel long distances, fewer greenhouse gases are emitted.
 Second, buying local supports small-scale farmers and strengthens the local economy.
-Additionally, local produce is often fresher and tastier because it doesn’t spend days or weeks in transit.
+Additionally, local produce is often fresher and tastier because it doesn't spend days or weeks in transit.

 By choosing organic and local products, you actively participate in a more sustainable food system—one that nourishes both people and the planet.
 Let’s make conscious choices that have a positive impact on our environment and well-being .